- Jobber Blueprint /

 1. Residential plumber

-A residential plumber specializes in residential plumbing systems.
-Residential plumbing helps to ensure clients’ homes have running water and working toilets.
+A residential plumber specializes in residential plumbing systems and helps ensure clients’ homes have running water and working toilets.
+According to the most recent data from ZipRecruiter, the national salary average for residential plumbers is currently $70,920 USD.

 - Installing, repairing, and servicing a plumbing system or plumbing fixture in a single- or multi-family home